 Youth 2000 collects two types of information:

-This is data that identifies you or can be used to identify or contact you and may include your name, address, gender, telephone number, e-mail address, diocese, date of birth, next of kin name & contact details and user IP address.
-Such information is only collected from you if you voluntarily submit it to us using the online booking system for events which is made available on our website.
+This is data that identifies you or can be used to identify or contact you and may include your name, address, sex, telephone number, e-mail address, diocese, date of birth, next of kin name & contact details and user IP address.
+Such information is only collected from you if you voluntarily submit it to us including using the online booking system for events which is made available on our website.
 The booking system is for both over 18 and under 18 (16 & 17 year olds).
-Under 18’s must download this form that will automatically be sent to the email address that they provide once they submit the application, and they must obtain written parental consent.
+Under 18’s must download a form that will automatically be sent to the email address that they provide once they submit the application, and they must obtain written parental consent.
 We collect your email address when you choose to subscribe to the Youth 2000 e-vents bulletin (through the “Events Bulletin” link on our homepage).
-This will be used to send you a bi-monthly newsletter from email@example.com.
-To unsubscribe from this e-newsletter follow the unsubscribe link at the end of the newsletter.
-We may use your email address and other contact information you provide when you send us an email (through the “Contact us” section of this website), in order to respond to such communications.
-Email addresses are not used for any other purpose.
+This will be used to send you a bi-monthly newsletter from bulletin@communications.

 Like most websites, we gather statistical and other analytical information collected on an aggregate basis of all visitors to our website.
 This Non-Personal Data comprises information that cannot be used to identify or contact you, such as browser type, platform type, length of visit, country of origin and other anonymous statistical data involving the use of our website, none of this information can personally identify you.

 We will process the Personal Data you provide to us for the following purposes: